 The first step in filing for your marriage license is to have your marriage intentions recorded in writing.
 Both parties must sign the intentions in the presence of the Clerk or a Notary Public.
 Marriage Intention Form

-If you have been married before and are divorced, you must show a certified copy of your last divorce decree to the Clerk.
+If you have been married before and are divorced, you must show a true attested copy of the court's divorce decree, with an original signature or facsimile stamp of the judge or clerk of court must be presented to the Clerk.
 An annulment decree is required if the last marriage ended in annulment.
 This should not be a church annulment but a civil decree.
 If your last spouse has died, you will need to show a certified copy of the death certificate for the deceased spouse.

 After you have taken care of the preceding details, you may obtain your marriage license from the city or town clerk with whom you recorded your intentions.
 The license must be used within 90 days after the date the intentions were filed.